priyas-acc/powerbi-practice/dashboard/first_dashboard/readme.md

 - Clean dark theme layout with interactive filtering

 ## 📂 Dataset
-- Download the dataset used in this dashboard here: [GlobalSuperstore.csv](./Sample data.xlsx)
+-Download the dataset used in this dashboard here: [Sample data.xlsx](./dashboard/first_dashboard/Sample%20data.xlsx)
 - Cleaned and used in `.pbix` for visualization

 ## 💡 Skills Demonstrated